ashishsingh799/Array_Biogenesis_Function_manuscript/README.md

 System requirements: All softwares, including version numbers, are described in the Methods section.
 Standard hardware was used.

-Installation guide: Typical installation routiines are described by each publicly availbale software was used.
+Installation guide: Typical installation routiines as described by each publicly availbale software were used.

 Demo: bigWig files are available from the GEO repository under accession number GSE141007.
 Source code to calculate NRL and array regularity is provided.

-Instructions for use: Standard R procedures are used.
+Instructions for use: Standard R and MATLAB procedures were used.